Data4America/simple-static-stories/contents/basic-income-basic-job/index.md

 date: 2015-09-11
 template: article.jade
 code: https://github.com/Data4America/basic-income-basic-job
+description: "Mathematical modeling of the impact of basic income, compared against if the government just gave everyone jobs."
 ---

 Data and math can't always separate truth from fiction.
 But even in the face of uncertainty, [they can often separate plausible from ridiculous](http://slatestarcodex.com/2015/08/12/stop-adding-zeroes/).
 For example, if you say we should eliminate the income tax and pay for it by cutting defense spending by 50%, I can collect the data, add up the numbers, and ask you what you're going to do about the other $1 trillion in lost revenue.